ethorneloe/tshark-ps-capture/README.md

   ```

-1. You can also simply set the scriptblock to use `Start-Sleep` and then perform various UI actions to trigger traffic as needed.
+1. You can also simply set the `ScriptBlock` to use `Start-Sleep` and then perform various UI actions to trigger traffic as needed.